GladOSkar/fs-quiz-tool/README.md

 FS-Quiz-Tool
 ============

-Tool to train for Quizzes
+Tool for fs teams to train for registration qualification quizzes

 ## ToDo